decretist/Dissertation/Chapter4/pca.md

 [^20]: In the case statements, 1st-, and 2nd-recension *dicta* from Gratian's *Decretum*, there are 747 occurrences of 79 unique words ending in -*que*.
-(This does not count 423 occurrences of the word '*que*' itself.)
+(This does not count 423 occurrences of the word *que* itself.)
 Of those, 498 are occurrences of 19 unique words from Schinke's 54-word pass list, while 249 occurrences of 60 unique words are not.
 It is from these 249 words that, according to Schinke, the -*que* ending should be detached as an enclitic.